-Anorexia is an eating disorder characterized by severe restraint in food intake and/or excess physical activity.
-It is often linked to negative feelings toward body image.
-Over time, anorexia can cause severe symptoms, such as stunted growth, bone loss, damage to major organs such as the heart, and even death.
+Anorexia is an eating disorder marked by very low food intake and/or excess physical activity.
+It is often driven by fears of weight gain and distorted body image.
+Anorexia can lead to severe symptoms, such as stunted growth, bone loss, damage to major organs such as the heart, and even death.

 The cause of anorexia in children is not known.
-It appears that genetics and environment play a role.
+It appears that genetics and world around them play a role.

 Physical symptoms may include:

-You will be asked about your child’s symptoms and medical history.
-A physical exam and a psychological evaluation will be done.
-The diagnosis will be based on information from you and your child and the examination.
+The doctor will ask about child’s symptoms and past health.
+A physical exam and a psychological test will be done.
+The diagnosis will be based on information from questions and the exam.

 Management of anorexia will include:

-Therapy can help address factors that may be linked to your child’s anorexia including harmful thought patterns, anxiety, and poor self-esteem.
-It can also help your child develop a more positive attitude about food and their body image.
+Therapy can address harmful thought patterns, anxiety, and poor self-esteem.
+The goal is to develop a more positive attitude about food and body image.

-An inpatient eating disorder program may help children who have not found success with outpatient programs.
+An inpatient program may help children who have not been helped by other treatment.